TheRobotCarlson/Confluency/README.md

 ```

 ## Usage
-Some examle functions are shown.
+Some example functions are shown.
 Get, add, and delete exist for each type of operation.

 ```python
 from Confluency import ConfluenceApi